banklab/banklab.github.io/index.md

 ### Upcoming events

-**09.10.2023** - We are hosting [Vitor Sudbrack](http://sudbrack.me/), PhD student in the [Theoretical Evolutionary Ecology](https://lab-mullon.github.io/index.html) group at the University of Lausanne, as an invited speaker for our lab meeting.

----

-**17.10.2023** - We are hosting [Abdrea Sweigart](http://sweigartlab.genetics.uga.edu/), Professor in the genetics department at the University of Georgia, USA, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html).

----

 **23.10.2023** - We are hosting [Ailene McPherson](https://amacp.github.io/), Assistant Professor in Mathematics at the Simon Fraser University, Canada, as an invited speaker for our lab meeting.